CouchPotatoB4/CouchPotato-Documentation/UseCase/SelectMovies/MovieVoting.md

-# Use-Case Specification: Select Movies
+# Use-Case Specification: Movie Voting

-# 1. Select Movies
+# 1. Movie Voting

 ## 1.1 Brief Description
-This use case allows an user to create an lobby, in which the user can invite other people by sharing the url of the lobby.
-In this lobby the genre and the movies will be selected later on.
+In this use-case, a user votes for movies, in order to put movies he wants to watch in a close-pitch selection.
+This includes a selection of specific genres.

 ## 1.2 Mockup